 Exact matching is defined by these symbols [ ] and available to select when you click on a keyword, for exact matches your ad will only be shown if people search for that exact term – no variations.

 As mentioned above this is the tip of a monumental iceberg.
 For example, what to do with keyword matches once you gather data and clicks is another topic entirely.
-I don’t claim to be a definitive expert on Adwords keyphrases, quite the opposide – for more advice I suggest checking out Advanced Google Adwords by Brad Geddes.
+I don’t claim to be a definitive expert on Adwords keyphrases, quite the opposite – for more advice I suggest either checking out Advanced Google Adwords by Brad Geddes and/or looking into learning Adwords from a certified professional (this can be done online also).